mamane19/altghost/README.md

 **Delete Blog**
 --> If for some reasons you want to completely delete your blog.
 This will wipe everything at once.
 Your blog, your cloudflare subdomain...etc

-For delete if you've gone the route of having multi blogs with each one in its own folder, you might need to uncomment the following in the `setup.sh` file
+NOTE: For delete if you've gone the route of having multi blogs with each one in its own folder, you might need to uncomment the following in the `setup.sh` file
 ```bash
      # if [ -d "$2" ]; then
      #    cd $2